easysoa/EasySOA/readme.txt

-# A simple Frascati HTTP proxy.
+# A simple Frascati HTTP proxy with a web service detection.

 ## Introduction

 The goal of this proxy is to detect web-services and register them in Nuxeo.
-It works only with WSDL web-services at this moment.
+It works only with WSDL and REST web-services at this moment.
 It is build to run with Frascati (1.4 or more).

 This proxy accept only HTTP "GET" requests.